teman67/Project-1/README.md

 - __The Footer__

-  - In the footer section, you'll find links to Love Running's pertinent social media platforms.
+  - In the footer section, you'll find links to Tiny World for Your Tinies's pertinent social media platforms.
 These links are designed to open in new tabs, ensuring a seamless user experience.
 The footer holds significant value for users by promoting and facilitating ongoing connectivity through social media channels.

 ![Footer](https://github.com/teman67/Project-1/blob/main/readme_folder/footer.png)